 PCOS is associated with low-grade inflammation.
 This has been seen in various research studies.
 This chronic inflammation leads to weight gain (particularly around the abdomen) and insulin resistance.
 It also leads to Dysbiosis, which is an imbalance of good and bad bacteria in the gut.
-Studies have shown that probiotics (which are live microbes or healthy-gut bacteria) have lowering effects on belly fat, body weight and other measures.
+Studies have shown that probiotics (which are live microbes or healthy-gut bacteria) have lowering effects on belly fat and body weight.

 HPA Axis Dysfunction and PCOS

 There’s a growing evidence that shows PCOS patients have a hyper-responsive HPA or Hypothalamus-Pituitary-Adrenal axis.
 The hypothalamus and pituitary gland is located in the brain.
-It controls the adrenal glands which produce male hormones (androgens) like DHEA as well as cortisol.
-Disturbances in the HPA axis leads to excess androgen production, stress, increased abdominal fat, impaired glucose sensitivity and insulin resistance.
+It controls the adrenal glands, which produce male hormones (androgens) like DHEA as well as the stress hormone named cortisol.
+Disturbances in the HPA axis leads to excess androgen production, stress, increased abdominal fat, impaired glucose sensitivity, and insulin resistance.
 This is also known as Adrenal PCOS.
-In this condition, women who are neither overweight nor have cystic ovaries are diagnosed with PCOS.
+In this condition, women who are neither overweight nor have cystic ovaries, are diagnosed with PCOS.
 And this happens because they have elevated androgenic hormones, a.k.a. male sex hormones.

 Improve Your Gut Health For Relief From PCOS